Key Clinical Questions

 Core body temperature is tightly regulated between a normal diurnal range of 36.0°C and 37.5°C. Temperatures below 36.0°C are considered abnormal.
 Patients admitted to the inpatient service frequently have temperature abnormalities on admission or may develop them during the hospital stay.
 Because of potential life-threatening causes, it is essential to obtain an accurate measurement of core body temperature.
 Temperature is most accurately measured by the gold standard methods of intravascular, esophageal, or bladder thermistors.
 Because these are logistically difficult, temperature is most commonly measured by rectal, oral, and tympanic membrane measurements.
 Axillary measurements routinely underestimate core body temperature and are not recommended.
 Interpretation of oral measurements requires consideration of influences that affect the results such as eating, drinking, breathing devices, tachypnea, and mouth breathing.
 Rectal temperatures may be two to three tenths of a degree Celsius higher than actual core body temperature.
 Infrared cutaneous, aural, and oral thermometers are not reliable in patients with hypothermia.
 The most accurate aural method is a thermistor probe in direct contact with the tympanic membrane, although the ear canal must be free of cerumen and debris for this to be precise.

 Exposure hypothermia is defined as an unintentional fall in core body temperature below 35.0°C from exposure to a cold environment.
 The most common cause is lack of shelter, warm clothing, or heat during the winter months.
-When environmental exposure to cold ambient temperatures is not obvious, making the diagnosis can be challenging because the presenting signs are ...
+When environmental exposure to cold ambient temperatures is not obvious, making the diagnosis can be challenging because the ...